Wellness tourism: Industry players

 Wellness travelers pursue these diverse services as a form of stress control.
 Popular relaxation methods used to control stress include spiritual tourism, including meditation and yoga, whether classical or as exercise; Spiritual tourism is a growing practice that has evolved from a religious pilgrimage into traveling to a sacred spot in hopes of finding a special feeling.

 Cruise ships offering wellness programs including the use of on-board spas.
 Day spas and destination spas offer short-term, residential programs to address specific health concerns, reduce stress, or support lifestyle improvement.

 Destinations

-Wellness tourism is now an identifiable niche market in at least 30 countries.
+Wellness tourism is an identifiable niche market in at least 30 countries.
 Twenty countries accounted for 85 percent of global wellness tourism expenditures in 2012.
 The top five countries alone (United States, Germany, Japan, France, Austria) account for more than half the market (59 percent of expenditures).

 North America

 As of 2014, the US is the largest wellness tourism market, with $180.7 billion in annual, combined international and domestic expenditures.
 The US is the top destination for inbound international wellness tourism, with 7.1 million international, inbound trips.
 Europe and high-income Asian countries are primary sources of wellness tourists traveling to the US.

 Domestic tourism accounts for the majority (94 percent) of wellness trips in North America.
 Americans and Canadians receive—and take—few vacation days compared to workers in other countries making domestic, weekend trips the most popular wellness travel option.